 You may unlock this video for FREE.
 Enter your email address for instant access.

 If the breath does not go in, check for obstructions in the mouth, but do not do blind finger sweeps.
-Re-open the airway and try again but only try the recommend number of times.
+Re-open the airway and try again but only try the recommended number of times.
 For example, do not try six times to get the two breaths in.

 We can deliver the breaths via the mouth but also in other ways.